rana-kara/rana-kara/README.md

 ## ⭐ About Me

 Hi!
-My name is Rana, and I'm a first year Computer Engineering student at Politecnico di Torino.
+My name is Rana, and I'm a first year Mechanical Engineering student at Politecnico di Torino.
 This is my GitHub where I share... stuff :D?

 ## 🌐 Socials